Pediatric Rheumatologist - Clinical Assistant/Associate/Full Professor (67171)

 The Department of Pediatrics at the University of Florida College of Medicine-Jacksonville is seeking an applicant to fill a full-time position as a Pediatric Rheumatologist.
 The position is at the non-tenure accruing level of Clinical Assistant/Associate/Full Professor with a strong emphasis on clinical and educational activities.

-Major responsibilities for this position will include providing coordinated medical care for newborns, children and adolescents with complex pediatric rheumatologic disorders in an outpatient Pediatric Multispecialty Center, inpatient admissions and consultations, day-Hospital management, and participate in shared night and weekend call.
+Major responsibilities for this position will include providing coordinated medical care for newborns, children and adolescents with complex pediatric rheumatologic disorders in an outpatient Pediatric Multispecialty Center, performing consultations on hospital inpatients, management therapies at an outpatient infusion center, and participating in shared night and weekend call.

-The current Pediatric Nephrology/Rheumatology staff includes a board certified Pediatric Nephrologist with extensive experience of Rheumatology.
-The Pediatric Multispecialty Center includes the following pediatric sub-specialties: nephrology, genetics, infectious diseases, neurology, pediatric medically complex patients, pediatric weight management and pediatric rehabilitation services.
+The current Pediatric Rheumatology Division includes a Pediatric Rheumatologist and a Rheumatology Nurse Care Coordinator.
+The Pediatric Multispecialty Center includes the following pediatric subspecialties: nephrology, genetics, infectious diseases, neurology, a specialized center for children with complex medical conditions, pediatric weight management and pediatric rehabilitation services.

 Inpatient services are provided at Wolfson Children’s Hospital, a 216 bed free standing dedicated children’s hospital located in downtown Jacksonville.
-Annually, over 80,000 patient visits to hospital, over 11,000 surgeries, about 12,000 children hospitalized and over 70,000 visits to the area’s only Children’s Emergency Center.
+Annually, the hospital is home for over 12,000 admissions, 11,000 surgeries, and 70,000 visits to a pediatric emergency department.

 The University of Florida College of Medicine-Jacksonville is the largest of the three colleges at the Health Science Center Jacksonville.
 The college is affiliated with UF Health in Jacksonville, a health system comprised of two hospitals — the 603-bed UF Health Jacksonville and 92-bed UF Health North — and more than 60 primary and specialty care practices throughout Northeast Florida and Southeast Georgia.